Skip to Main Content

 Kenneth E. Martin, Ph.D., Professor & Founding Director Emeritus

-Zornitza G. Prodanoff, Ph.D., Professor
+Zornitza Prodanoff, Ph.D., Professor

 Swapnoneel Roy, Ph.D., Associate Professor

-Karthikeyan Umapathy, Ph.D., Associate Professor
+Karthikeyan Umpathy, Ph.D., Associate Professor

-Iman Vakilinia, Ph.D., Assistant Professor
+Iman Vakilinia, Ph.D., Associate Professor

 Undergraduate Academic Policies